vrund2005/Power-BI-Dashboard/README.md

 ## 📁 Project Overview

-This Power BI project presents an end-to-end **sales and customer performance dashboard** for *AdventureWorks Bike Shop*.
+This Power BI project presents an end-to-end **sales and customer performance dashboard** for *AdventureWorks Shop*.
 The dashboard visualizes key business metrics like revenue, profit, order trends, product performance, and customer segmentation — empowering decision-makers with actionable insights.

 ---